completer/Pushbaby/README.markdown

 In the **service** app.config, set the values:

 - `SharedSecret` - an encryption key for secure communication over the network.
-- `DeploymentDirectory` - the path of the directory in which to place the uploaded file.
+- `DeploymentDirectory` - the path of the directory in which to place the payload.
 - `ExecutableFile` - the path of the file to run when the upload is complete.

 If you want multiple Pushbaby services running on the same destination machine (or you simply want a non-default URI), set the value:

 - `UriPrefix` - the URI to listen on.
 The default value is `http://+:80/pushbaby/`.
 See MSDN for the http.sys [prefix format](http://msdn.microsoft.com/en-us/library/system.net.httplistenerprefixcollection.add.aspx).

+The path to the uploaded payload is passed as the only argument to the executable.

 In the **client** app.config, set the value: